Ali Sedighi

 Eye-Tracking and Visual Hierarchy

-Eye-tracking studies reveal that users follow predictable patterns when scanning web pages (like the F-pattern for text-heavy content or the Z-pattern for more visual layouts).
+Eye-tracking studies reveal that users follow predictable patterns when scanning web pages.
 By understanding these neurologically-driven patterns, we can place key conversion elements along these natural eye paths.

 Emotional Triggers and Storytelling

-The emotional brain processes stories far more effectively than facts or features.
+The emotional brain processes stories far more effectively than facts.
 Narrative structures trigger the release of oxytocin, a neurochemical that promotes trust and connection.
 By incorporating storytelling elements into marketing content, companies can create stronger emotional connections that drive conversions.

 Priming and Anchoring